 Several Thousand Migrant Children In U.S. Custody Could Be Released Before Christmas

-The Department of Health and Human Services is changing the ways it conducts background checks on sponsors of migrant children in a surprise move that will mean the release of hundreds of children from controversial government-contracted shelters across the country.
+The Department of Health and Human Services is changing the ways it conducts background checks on sponsors of migrant children, a surprise move that will mean the release of hundreds of such children from controversial government-contracted shelters across the country.

-The Trump administration had come under fire for holding nearly 15,000 migrant children in 137 shelters across the country.
-The children are all Unaccompanied Alien Children (UACs) who crossed the border on their own, without parents or legal guardians.
-The administration has been criticized for long delays in releasing the children to live with sponsors while their asylum cases are pending in immigration court.
-The government says the vetting of sponsors — usually a parent or family member — was taking too long.
+The Trump administration had come under fire for holding nearly 15,000 migrant children in 137 shelters.
+The vast majority of the children are "unaccompanied alien children" who crossed the border without parents or legal guardians.
+The administration has been criticized for long delays in releasing them to live with sponsors while their asylum cases are pending in immigration court.
+In a turnabout, the government now agrees the vetting of sponsors — usually a parent or family member — was taking too long.

 "The children should be home with their parents.
-The government makes lousy parents," said Lynn Johnson, Assistant Secretary at Health and Human Services' Administration for Children and Families.
+The government makes lousy parents," said Lynn Johnson, assistant secretary at Health and Human Services' Administration for Children and Families, in an interview with NPR.

-"We're finding it [the extra screening] is not adding anything to the protection or the safety of the children," she added.
+"We're finding [the extra screening] is not adding anything to the protection or the safety of the children," she added.

 To speed the release of children, HHS has decided to drop a requirement, put into place just six months ago, that everyone in a sponsor's household be fingerprinted and receive an extensive criminal background check.
 That extra vetting had slowed down the process.
 Starting immediately, only the sponsors will continue to be fingerprinted and run through FBI and state databases and through Department of Homeland Security records.